List of political parties in Mali

-This article lists former political parties in Mali.
-Mali formerly had a multi-party system with numerous political parties, in which no one party often had a chance of gaining power alone, and parties must work with each other to have formed coalition governments.
+This is a list of former political parties in Mali.
+Mali was a one-party state until 1991, after which it had a multi-party system with numerous political parties, in which no single party was usually able to win power alone, so parties had to form coalition governments.

-On 13 May 2025, Interim President Assimi Goïta dissolved all political parties.
+On 13 May 2025, Mali's military junta leader Assimi Goïta dissolved all political parties.
 His decree did not specify penalties.